pair_style e3b command

 Only a single pair_coeff command is used with the e3b style.
-The 1st two arguments must be * *.
+The first two arguments must be * *.
 The oxygen atom type for the pair style is passed as the only argument to the pair_style command, not in the pair_coeff command.
 The hydrogen atom type is inferred by the ordering of the atoms.

 Every atom of type Otype must be part of a water molecule.
 Each water molecule must have consecutive IDs with the oxygen first.
 This pair style does not test that this criteria is met.